RobertC8888/gander-aircraft-dashboard/README.md

 link: https://gander-aircraft-dashboard-9vys72ly0.vercel.app/

 A single-page web application built with React and Next.js to monitor and manage aircraft readiness.
 This project was developed as part of the Gander Internship take-home assignment.
-To update status, click on plane module.

 ## Features